Forksxxs/Forksxxs/README.md

 <div align="center">

-## "If it's not tested, it's haunted." 👻

 **QA by day.
 Building the tools that do the testing by night.**

 <img src="./cat.png" width="500" alt="me, reviewing a bug report that says 'it doesn't work'" />